 View our Image Gallery

-Buffeted by prevailing southerly winds, the trees of Greenough have taken up a decided lean.
+Buffeted by prevailing southerly winds, the Leaning trees of Greenough are a sight not to be missed!

 The horizontal trunks of the Eucalyptus camaldulensis' (Red River Gum) are scattered throughout the Shire of Greenough.
 This bizarre natural phenomenon is caused by the airborne salt content blown in with the winds off the Indian Ocean and have become something of an icon for the region.